-It hit me suddenly last year that one reason for my failure to make any progress with the 2000 essay I've referred to is the tension between, on the one hand, the "rationality" model with which I was imbued by my education and, on the other hand, the richness of other prisms which have been attracting me in my effort to make sense of the world (note even in 2010 the reference to chaos theory).
+But recently I realised that one possible reason for the failure to make any progress with my 2000 essay is because a tension (if not contradiction) exists between the "rationality" model with which I was imbued by my education and other prisms which have been attracting me in my effort to make sense of the world (note even in 2010 the reference to chaos theory).

-Of course I knew that liberals, conservatives and socialists operated with very specific "world views" from which it was almost difficult to dislodge them - Amatai Etzioni had spelled this out first for me in the early 1970s in his "Social Problems!
+When I use the word "prism" I am referring to the very specific "world views" of liberals, conservatives and socialists operate from which it is almost impossible for them to be dislodged - Amatai Etzioni had spelled this out first for me in the early 1970s in his "Social Problems!
 But it was Chris Pollitt's small book, "State of the State" (2000) which brought me up against the power of Mary Douglas' "Grid-group" theory - whose basic structure is presented in four quadrants